Skip to Content

 Ishak Paşa Sarayı, East Turkey

-Doğubeyazıt is the small town that is the closest hub for our next sightseeing stop; Ishak Paşa Sarayı (Ishak Pasha Palace).
+The Doğubeyazıt district in the Ağrı Province – one of the easternmost settlements in Eastern Anatolia – is the small town that is the base for visiting the absolute splendour that is Ishak Paşa Sarayı (Ishak Pasha Palace).

-Again, road signs for the palace are not immediately obvious but we know we need to head uphill so we choose the winding hilly road that leads out of town.
+On reaching Doğubeyazıt, road signs for the palace were not immediately obvious – this area didn’t attract many tourists at the time – but we knew we needed to head uphill so we chose the winding hilly road that lead us out of town.

 Near Ishak Paşa Palace, Doğubeyazıt, Ağrı, Turkey